Higher education in Japan: Colleges of technology

 As the Japanese economy began to experience major growth in the 1950s, major Japanese corporations lobbied the national government to place a stronger emphasis on vocational education to fill in the skills gap.
-Private colleges of technology were established in 1961 in response to Japan's growing need for vocational education as well as changing industry needs for well-trained manpower across the Japanese economy, especially the automotive industry and the industrial sector.
+Private colleges of technology were established in 1961 in response to Japan's growing need for vocational education as well as changing industry needs for well-trained manpower of tradespeople and technicians across the Japanese economy, especially the automotive industry and the industrial sector.
 There, high school age students acquire trade and technical skills through work-based learning, apprenticeships, and work placement programs.
 While university is by far the most prestigious form of education in Japan, many Japanese students choose to attend colleges of technology as an alternative route.
 These schools allow them to gain job skills without the intense pressure of the university admissions process.
 Many students attend specifically to get professional certifications and then proceed to enter the workforce afterwards.
 However, it is also common for university graduates to attend colleges of technology if their efforts to secure a job with a university degree are to no avail.

 70 colleges of technology have been operating since the early 1960s.
-A small percentage of college technology graduates transfer to universities as third-year students, and some universities such as the University of Tokyo and the Tokyo Institute of Technology earmarked entrance places for transfer students of colleges of technology in the 1980s.
+A small percentage of college technology graduates transfer to universities as third-year students, and some universities such as the University of Tokyo and the Tokyo Institute of Technology even earmarked entrance places for transfer students of colleges of technology in the 1980s who wished to continue to pursue and attain a university-level education.
 Students are eligible to enter colleges of technology halfway through their senior secondary years.
 College of technology programs usually last for 5 years.
 This system of institutions was founded in 1961 and they have enjoyed increased popularity as an alternative route besides the traditional path of going to university.
 Graduates of colleges of technology have been successful in navigating Japan's high-tech labor market as they been swamped with job offers despite Japan's sluggish economy during the 1990s.
-Graduates of colleges of technology are awarded associate degrees or diplomas, which are respected by employers but are below bachelor's degrees in terms of prestige.
-Many graduates of colleges of technology starting out move from company to company to gain experience and to move up.
+Graduates of colleges of technology are awarded associate degrees or diplomas, which are respected by employers but are ranked below bachelor's degrees in terms of prestige.
+Many graduates of colleges of technology starting out move from company to company to gain experience and to move up into sales and upper-level management roles.
 After spending years gaining experience and honing their skills, some go on to become managers where they are able to supervise entire projects as well as younger apprentices.
 Nevertheless, technical graduates usually find employment immediately upon graduation.
-Technical education in the skilled trades and technical careers continues to be a solid option for students who enjoy working with their hands and have no plans of attending university.
+Technical education in the skilled trades and technical careers continues to be a solid option for Japanese high school graduates who enjoy working with their hands and have no plans of attending university.